cepalium/daily-coding-problems/README.md

     8 = max(7, 8, 7)

 Do this in O(n) time and O(k) space.
 You can modify the input array in-place and you do not need to store the results.
 You can simply print them out as you compute them.

 ---

+### #19

+A builder is looking to build a row of N houses that can be of K different colors.
+He has a goal of minimizing cost while ensuring that no two neighboring houses are of the same color.

+Given an N by K matrix where the nth row and kth column represents the cost to build the nth house with kth color, return the minimum cost which achieves this goal.

+---